vectronic/homebridge-alarm-panel/README.md

   {
     "platform": "AlarmPanel",
     "web_ui_port": "8888",
-    "name": "Alarm Panel",
-    "arm_delay": 60,
+    "arm_delay": 30,
-    "alarm_delay": 60
+    "alarm_delay": 30,
+    "arming_tone_interval": 3,
+    "tripped_tone_interval": 2,
+    "alarming_tone_interval": 1,
+    "arming_tone_mp3_url": "assets/audio/buzz.mp3",
+    "tripped_tone_mp3_url": "assets/audio/buzz.mp3",
+    "alarming_tone_mp3_url": "assets/audio/beep.mp3"
   }
 ]
 ```

+Where:

+* `web_ui_port` is the port that the HTML web UI and REST API are served from.
-`arm_delay` is the delay in seconds after the *Away* switch is manually set on before the *Armed* switch is automatically set on.
+* `arm_delay` is the delay in seconds after the *Away* switch is manually set on before the *Armed* switch is automatically set on.
+Defaults to 30 seconds.

-`alarm_delay` is the delay in seconds after the *Tripped* switch is set on before the *Alarming* switch is automatically set on.
+* `alarm_delay` is the delay in seconds after the *Tripped* switch is set on before the *Alarming* switch is automatically set on.
+Defaults to 30 seconds.
+* `arming_tone_interval` is the interval in seconds between the arming tone being played in the web UI.
+Defaults to 3 seconds.
+* `tripped_tone_interval` is the interval in seconds between the tripped tone being played in the web UI.
+Defaults to 2 seconds.
+* `alarming_tone_interval` is the interval in seconds between the alarming tone being played in the web UI.
+Defaults to 1 seconds.
+* `arming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the arming tone in the web UI.
+Defaults to an internally hosted relative URL of `assets/audio/buzz.mp3`
+* `tripped_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the tripped tone in the web UI.
+Defaults to an internally hosted relative URL of `assets/audio/buzz.mp3`
+* `alarming_tone_mp3_url` is a relative or absolute HTTP URL to a mp3 audio file to be used for the alarming tone in the web UI.
+Defaults to an internally hosted relative URL of `assets/audio/beep.mp3`

 ### Integration